The 179D Deduction

 Who can claim the 179D deduction?

 Either the owner or the designer of a commercial building can claim the deduction.
 If the building owner pays federal income tax, it may deduct its own 179D deduction.
-If the building owner is a federal, state, or local government, or is a tax exempt entity, the building owner may allocate the deduction to designer of the building or its systems (because these entities do not pay federal income tax).
+If the building owner is a federal, state, or local government, or is a tax exempt entity, the building owner may allocate the deduction to designer of the building or its systems.

-You can still qualify for a 179D deduction.
-The Inflation Reduction Act included incentives to increase the standard 179D deduction for building owners who: 1) paid prevailing wages to construct or renovate the building; and 2) employed a set minimum number of apprentices during the construction.
+You still qualify for a 179D deduction.
+The Inflation Reduction Act included incentives to increase the 179D deduction benefit for building owners who: 1) paid prevailing wages to construct or renovate the building; and 2) employed a set minimum number of apprentices during the construction.

-How do I know if my building is energy efficient?
+How do I know if my building is energy efficient enough?

 Does it have to be new construction?